 It’s late.
 There is a ringing in your dreams.
 After a minute, you realize it’s not your dream.
 It’s the phone from the real world.
-Dream dad fades away.
-Real dad fumbles for the receiver.
+Dream Dad fades away.
+Real Dad fumbles for the phone.

 “Huh?”
 You’re only half awake, but did the voice on the other end falter?

 The throat clears.
 “Dad, something happened…can you please come to the police station?”

 Every parent dreads that call.
 Your chest is sinking.
 Your heart is pumping as if you just ran a 5k.
 This is too much.
 You’re only human.

 But you’re not only human.
 You’re the parent.
 Decisions need to be made right now – decisions that will affect your child’s future.
 You need to stay calm.
 You need to think clearly.
 I’m here to help you do that.

 For a lot of injuries, the decisions that you make in the first 24-hours are crucial for your long-term recovery.
 This situation is no different.
 You need to stop the bleeding.
 Here’s what you do.